-The market for the Life Care segment is expected to expand on a long-term basis thanks to the aging of world population and improvement in living standards in emerging markets, and the Information Technology segment responds with its overwhelming technological capabilities and competitiveness to the innovation in the digital society.
-Positioning the Life Care segment as a growing business and the Information Technology segment as a business with stable earnings, the HOYA Group strives to maximize its corporate value and achieve sustainable corporate growth by efficiently investing in both segments.
+The market for the Life Care segment is expected to expand on a long term basis thanks to the aging of the world population and improvement in living standards in emerging markets, and the Information Technology segment has overwhelming technological capabilities and competitiveness.
+Positioning the Life Care segment as a growing business and the Information Technology segment as a business with stable earnings, the HOYA Group will continue striving to achieve sustainable corporate growth and maximize its corporate value by efficiently investing in both segments.